xaviergenelin/Confidence-Interval-Analysis/README.md

 * Raw Percentile Interval using a parametric bootstrap
 * Bootstrap t Interval using a parametric bootstrap

-We are checking each interval for multiple values of p as well as using various sample sizes.
-From each interval, we get the proportion of intervals that capture the true value and the average length of the interval.
+We are checking each interval for multiple values of p (0.01 to 0.99 in increments of 0.01) as well as using various sample sizes (15, 100, 200).
+From each interval, we get the proportion of intervals that capture the true value and the average length of the interval and do a comparison to see which interval is best.